Lymington: Neighbourhoods

 The northern neighbourhoods of the town are Buckland and Lower Buckland, the latter adjoining the Lymington River.
-However, due to confusion with Buckland, Portsmouth, also in Hampshire, many people refer to themselves and their businesses here solely as Lymington.
+However, to avoid confusion with Buckland, Portsmouth, also in Hampshire, many people refer to themselves and their businesses here solely as Lymington.
 The poet Caroline Anne Bowles (1786–1854) was born at Buckland Manor and died at Buckland Cottage.

-Pennington is a village near to Lymington, but is separated from the town by several schools with playing fields.
+Pennington is a village near Lymington, but is separated from the town by several schools with playing fields.
 Upper Pennington is a northern residential offshoot of Pennington, more rural in character, almost entirely surrounded by heath and farmland.

 Lymington yacht basin and mudflats make up the former docks area known as Waterford.

-Woodside consists of a small southern triangle of residential roads, gardens and a cricket ground, which includes a manor house, church community hall, and All Saints, Lymington.
-The church was built in 1909 by W. H. Romaine-Walker, architect of Danesfield House, Moreton Hall, Warwickshire and the Tate Gallery extension, and a student of the High Victorian architect George Edmund Street.
+Lower Pennington and Woodside lie adjacent to Woodside Park, a 20 ha public park bequeathed to the people of Lymington in 1925 by Colonel Henry Douglas Rooke.
+The park includes formal gardens, a playground, a cricket ground and a sports field.
+The neighbourhood consists of a small southern triangle of residential and rural lanes, which include a manor house, church community hall, and All Saints' Church, Lymington.
+The church was built in 1909 by W. H. Romaine-Walker, architect of Danesfield House, Moreton Hall, Warwickshire, and the Tate Gallery extension, and a student of the High Victorian architect George Edmund Street.

 Normandy is a coastal hamlet by a very small dock, salterns and estuary.
 It includes the buildings Normandy Garth, Little Normandy and Normandy Farm.
 The last backs onto De La Warr House, an early 19th-century listed building.